|

 about yourself and having everything go smoothly and pleasantly?
 How often

-way: not the triumph over your enemies and the pain they cause you but the
+way: not triumph and control over your enemies and the pain they cause you

-willingness to endure suffering, as Christ did, in the hope of saving your
+but the willingness to endure suffering, as Christ did, in the hope of saving

 PEACE